Dan Heyd cites an array of influences that have shaped his life, among them:

 “The result is, when you say someone from Graydon recommended you talk to this person or that in this town, they listen.
 I’m very proud of that.
 I think we all are.”

-Dan has been selected by his peers for inclusion in The Best Lawyers in America for his work in Corporate Law from 2013-2016.
+Dan has been selected by his peers for inclusion in The Best Lawyers in America for his work in Corporate Law.
 Based on the grading and comments of his peers, Dan is recognized with an AV Rating, the highest rating given to lawyers by Martindale-Hubbell.

 When not practicing law Dan enjoys spending time with his family and friends, traveling and cheering on Xavier University Basketball.